fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 sudo udevadm control --reload
 ```

-## Windows Subsystem for Linux (WSL)
+## Windows Subsystem for Linux 2 (WSL2)

-When using WSL (Windows Subsystem for Linux) with the probe attached to your usb device you need to do these additional steps:
+When using WSL2 (Windows Subsystem for Linux) with the probe attached to your usb device you need to do these additional steps:

 Restart wsl from a command prompt for the udev settings to become in effect: